AtsushiSakai/SciPy.jl/README.md

 and then just import it with `using SciPy`.

-If you want use latest development code:
+If you want to use latest development code:

 ```jl
 import Pkg; Pkg.add(Pkg.PackageSpec(name="SciPy", rev="master"))